 The Lipiview II Ocular Surface Interferometer is the best device to measure many aspects of tearfilm function.
 This device measures the sub-micron lipid layer thickness, the amount of partial vs full blinks, it also captures videos of blinking dynamics, eyelid closure, and high definition infrared images of the meibomian glands in the eyelids.
 These characteristics are invaluable in making a diagnosis of the quality of tearfilm.

-The Real Test – Do You Have Dry Eye?
+The Real Test – Find Out If You Have Dry Eye

 While imaging technology is a more sophisticated method of examination and has some cost considerations, the impact on patient education cannot be underestimated.
 Patients like to know the “score” of their evaluation, and the visual representation of MGD can be dramatic.
 Someone who has poor glandular structure may still have good meibomian gland function and vice versa.
 A healthy lipid layer depends on minimizing inflammation to maintain homeostasis of the lacrimal function unit.
 The ability to manually express meibomian glands and receive a release of clear oil is very rewarding to the doctor and patient.
 The impact of blocked meibomian glands is known to lead to atrophy and a furthering of the vicious cycle of inflammation involved in dry eye.